Ada-Developers-Academy/ada-build/README.md

 ## Learning Goals
 _Introduction to Social Justice_
+Ada is as much a social justice organization as it is a school where people learn to program. **Our core values at Ada are building and contributing to a supportive community; creating and advocating for inclusivity; and teaching and practicing lifelong learning, all within Tech.** Having a basic understanding of social justice is crucial to upholding these core values.

 _Preparing to Code_
 As you prepare to learn to code, we have prepared a series of lessons to identify your learning style, learn the art of problem solving, and develop good workflow habits.